 - Visit international courts, international organizations, law firms, and Canadian missions in London, The Hague, and Geneva (Public International Law) or London, Brussels, Paris, and Geneva (International Business Law)

 - Find out how to build a career in international law

 - Build lasting friendships and networks with your classmates, instructors, guests, and alumni

 - Be ahead of the curve, as international law is increasingly relevant in all aspects of law

 - Build your profile for future job applications

-- Enjoy the cultural experience of living, studying, and traveling abroad
+- Enjoy the cultural experience of living, studying, and travelling abroad

-The Bader International Study Centre (BISC) at Herstmonceux Castle is situated on a historic 500-acre estate in East Sussex, U.K., two hours south-east of London.
-Herstmonceux Castle houses the educational, administrative, and dining facilities, while students live in Bader Hall, a modern three-story residence.
+Bader College at Herstmonceux Castle is situated on an historic 500-acre estate in East Sussex, U.K., two hours south-east of London.
+The castle houses the educational, administrative, and dining facilities, while students live in Bader Hall, a modern three-story residence.
 The castle grounds feature extensive formal gardens and woodland walkways.

-Castle life at the BISC is in a close-knit community.
-Students enjoy weeknight social programming such as karaoke or football, or can meet peers at the castle coffee house or pub.
-Mini-buses provide access to local stores, restaurants and movie theatres, as well as sightseeing destinations nearby.
+Bader College is a close-knit community.
+Students enjoy weeknight social and sports programs with law and other students, and can meet friends at the castle coffee house or pub.
+Mini-buses provide access to local stores, restaurants, and movie theatres, as well as sightseeing destinations nearby.